Helen Keller: Posthumous honors

-In 1999, Keller was listed in Gallup's Most Widely Admired People of the 20th century.
+In 1999, Keller was listed fifth (at 30 percent) in Gallup's Most Widely Admired People of the 20th century.
+That same year, Keller was also named one of Time magazine's 100 Most Important People of the 20th Century.
 In 2003, Alabama honored its native daughter on its state quarter.
 The Alabama state quarter is the only circulating U.S. coin to feature braille.
 The Helen Keller Hospital in Sheffield, Alabama, is dedicated to her.

-Streets are named after Helen Keller in Zürich, Switzerland; in the U.S, in Getafe, Spain; in Lod, Israel, in Lisbon, Portugal, and in Caen, France.

-A preschool for the deaf and hard of hearing in Mysore, India, was originally named after Helen Keller by its founder, K. K. Srinivasan.

-In 1973, Helen Keller was inducted into the National Women's Hall of Fame.
+Streets are named after Keller in Zurich, Switzerland; in Alabama and New York in the United States; in Getafe, Spain; in Vienna, Austria; in Lod, Israel; in Lisbon, Portugal; in Caen, France; and in São Paulo, Brazil.
+A preschool for the deaf and hard of hearing in Mysore, India, was originally named after Keller by its founder, K. K. Srinivasan.
+In 1973, Keller was inducted into the National Women's Hall of Fame.

-A stamp was issued in 1980 by the United States Postal Service depicting Keller and Sullivan, to mark the centennial of Keller's birth.
-That year her birth was also recognized by a presidential proclamation from U.S. President Jimmy Carter.
+A stamp was issued in 1980 (pictured) by the United States Postal Service, depicting Keller and Sullivan, to mark the centennial of Keller's birth.
+That year, her birth was also recognized by a presidential proclamation from U.S. President Jimmy Carter.
 Pennsylvania annually commemorates her June 27 birthday as Helen Keller Day.
 On October 7, 2009, the State of Alabama donated a bronze statue of Keller to the National Statuary Hall Collection, as a replacement for its 1908 statue of education reformer Jabez Lamar Monroe Curry.
+Keller was posthumously inducted into the Alabama Women's Hall of Fame in 1971.
+She was one of twelve inaugural inductees to the Alabama Writers Hall of Fame on June 8, 2015.